 Species varieties also include perennial types which return each year.
 These are sometimes described as “everlasting sweet peas.”

-As spring draws near, I’ll be writing an article on how to plant sweet pea seeds soon.
 Are you wondering how to provide suitable supports for your sweet peas in your garden or allotment?
 I grow my sweet peas along the edge of a path using a bamboo cane and string cordon structure.
 Click here for more information.